 - The Ponor license is a 93 sq.km area located about 60 km south-southeast of the Bor mine Complex. - Geology at Ponor comprises Cretaceous volcano-sedimentary lithologies intruded by late Cretaceous latite intrusions and partly overlain by Paleogene sediments.
-The volcanic-intrusive lithologies form part of the northwest-southeast L-shape striking Cretaceous magmatic arc of Eastern Serbia. - The favorable geological setting at Ponor initiates stream sediment sampling program that yields several drainage areas anomalous for gold, copper, lead and zinc within two outlined targets internally named Ponor North and Ponor South, respectively. - Follow up work on stream sediment anomalies is being planned.
+The volcanic-intrusive lithologies form part of the northwest-southeast L-shape striking Cretaceous magmatic arc of Eastern Serbia. - The favorable geological setting at Ponor initiates stream sediment sampling program that yields several drainage areas anomalous for gold, copper, lead and zinc within two outlined targets internally named Ponor North and Ponor South, respectively. - Follow up work on stream sediment anomalies was completed during Q4-2021.
+A total of 49 samples including QA/QC samples were collected and assayed.
+The assay results confirmed the stream sediment anomalies. - Next Steps: An online data room is available for third parties to review that have signed confidentiality agreements with the Company.
+The Company has received interest from third parties.